MelonKony/millmint/content/utopia/society/state/palace/_index.md

 {{</hint>}}

 {{< hint panel >}}
-**The Palace of the Vekllei Sovereign** is both a spiritual conceptualisation of the land of Vekllei and a feature of the Vekllei state, as the true vessel in which Vekllei sovereignty lies under the Floral Constitution.
+**The Palace of the Atlantic Crown** is both a spiritual conceptualisation of the land of Vekllei and a feature of the Vekllei state, as the true vessel in which Vekllei sovereignty lies under the Floral Constitution.
 {{</hint>}}

 {{< details title="The Palace of the Vekllei Sovereign" open=true >}}